-The Group is principally engaged in the business of the production and sales of pearlescent pigment products.
-The assets of the Group are substantially located in the PRC, and the Group operates one single reportable business segment, which is a strategic business unit centrally managed with the required technology and marketing strategies, and offers two principal types of products, namely (a) natural mica-based pearlescent pigment products; (b) synthetic mica-based pearlescent pigment products; and (d) silicon oxide-based pearlescent pigment products.
+The Group is principally engaged in the business of the production and sales of pearlescent pigment products and functional mica filler and related products.
+The assets of the Group are substantially located in the PRC, and the Group operates one single reportable business segment, which is a strategic business unit centrally managed with the required technology and marketing strategies, and offers to its customers, a range of pearlescent pigment products, namely (a) natural mica-based pearlescent pigment products; (b) synthetic mica-based pearlescent pigment products; (c) glass flake-based pearlescent pigment products; and (d) silicon oxide-based pearlescent pigment products.